straightdave/arion/README.md

 Currently Postal only sends one message in bidirectional streaming.
 Will improve more complexe logic in the future.

-> Here it uses google.golang.org/grpc/examples/route_guide as the streaming server.
+> In these examples about Streaming modes, I use google.golang.org/grpc/examples/route_guide as the streaming server.

-### Performance test
+### Stress test
+Using `-x`, `-rate` and `-duration` flags.
+* `-x` indicates it's running stress test;
+* `-rate` with an integer indicates the expected QPS you want to reach;
+* `-duration` indicates the duration of the stress test.
+The string value should be able to convert into `time.Duration`.
+* `-h` indicates the hosts of target service.
+It could be multiple, seperated by comma: `-h 127.0.0.1:8087,127.0.0.2:8087`.

+> **NOTE**
+> If not mentioned, in this section we only talk about stress test in Unary mode.

-#### 1. to execute performance tests against one endpoint:
+#### 1. Stress test against one endpoint

 ```
 $ ./postgal -e Hello -d '{"Name": "Dave"}' -x -rate 100 -duration 60s
 Massive Call...